Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 One of the things that I really enjoyed was seeing them around my house at specific times of the day, usually around sunrise and then again at dusk.
 I could count on them to be where I had left them the treats, even if there was nothing there for them that day.
 It was really cool to get to know the rabbits this way, to see their personalities . . . which ones hung out together, which ones preferred solitude, which rabbits were brave enough to let me get within a few feet of them, and which bunnies were warier.

 It was a pleasure for me to see them that way, just being rabbits.
-I felt like they were happy and that made me happy.
-As anyone reading this probably can easily guess, this "hands off" method of free-ranging the meat rabbits resulted in severe losses to predation, and even to disease.
+I felt like they were happy, and that made me happy.
+As anyone reading this probably can easily guess, this "hands-off" method of free-ranging the meat rabbits resulted in severe losses to predation and even disease.

 I still believe it's an enterprise worth attempting to perfect.
 I think there is always more than one way to talk about success when it comes to homesteading and small-scale farming.
 Did I end up with lots of rabbits to sell and/or eat?
 No, I didn't.
 I did have a really wonderful and, I believe, unique experience living with free-range rabbits on my farm for over a year.